pragsmike/PromptCritical/docs/ux-bad-day-scenarios.md

     WARN pcrit.command.evaluate | Model 'openai/gpt-4o-minii' is not a known model in PromptCritical's price table.
 It may not be supported.
     ```
     This doesn't stop the command from running (as you may have a custom LiteLLM proxy), but it gives you an immediate hint that you should double-check your spelling and configuration.

+NOTE: The price table is actually configured in a library that `pcrit` uses, `pcrit-llm`.